TahaniAlqahtani/EDA_salary/README.md

 ### Data Description:

-The original source for this data is here , and we have taken from kaggel (SF Salaries | Kaggle).
+The original source for this data is <p><a href="https://transparentcalifornia.com/salaries/san-francisco/" title="Go totransparentcalifornia.com/salaries/san-francisco/">here</a></p> , and we have taken from kaggel (SF Salaries | Kaggle).
 This data set is name as Salaries contain 13 column and 148654 rows.

 ### Features: